Ryuker/webtube/notes/webtube-notes.md

 - added `isExpanded` state
 - added Button to toggleShowMore and showLess of `LargeSideBar`
   - button is displayed when there's more in the section that is currently displayed

+- Populated sidebar with elements matching YouTube to explore the implementation